Atchaya-ECE/MODULE-9/Matrix Operations-Diagonal Matrix Elements.md

 ## 📌 Aim

-To write a Python program to print the column-wise sum of a matrix.
+To write a Python program to read matrix [3x3] that print the major(main) and minor(off) diagonal elements.
 ## 🧠 Algorithm

 1. Read the number of rows and columns from the user.